Coaches: Are you doing too much?

 Transitioning into the private sector after spending almost five years in the collegiate field was nerve racking.
 It is a completely different dynamic and I was worried that doing it wouldn’t be as rewarding.
 My whole life I had always been involved with team sports, whether I personally was playing, or I was coaching.
 To be converting from coaching in a team setting to a more individualized setting made me worried about missing the team dynamic.
 There is something about working with players, and trying to win a championship that makes you hungry and strive for greatness.
 When I started working at The Strength Feed, there was culture shock.
 The pace of the weight room is much slower.
 I don’t mean that as an insult to private training, I am just used to having 50 kids in the weight room at a time.
 You hardly have time to breathe between coaching cues, loading plates, or directing athletes where to go.
 Lower that number down to 12 and add another coach, your job becomes a lot less hectic.
 At first, I missed that rush.
 Yet, as the more sessions I coached, I realized the beauty in being able to really breakdown a movement with someone.
 Spending the additional time to evaluate people’s movement patterns and imbalances took me back to my time working as an Athletic Trainer and as a Physical Therapy assistant in high school and college.
 During my time spent working with physical therapy patients, I struggled with an internal conflict: why are we waiting for someone to get injured?
 There had to be a better way.
 That’s why I got into strength in the first place.
 Another aspect of the private sector that is different from collegiate coaching is the attitude towards lifting.
 I have had so many athletes over the years that weren’t interested in lifting.
 They hated the weight room.
 I would have to put in so much energy every day convincing them why they needed to be there or why they needed to do a movement a specific way.
 That’s not to say that there weren’t kids interested in learning.
 Some athletes were extremely passionate about getting stronger and improving their performance in the sport.
 Working in the private field now, it seems like everyone is there because they want to be there, not because it is a requirement.
 Everyone knows the benefits, they know they are there to learn, and are motivated people.
 I can’t wait to see the strides that our clients will make as we continue to push forward in our training.
 Some have already made great improvements in medical and physical ranges that are absolutely stunning and exciting.
 I am sure more and more will come as our Strength Feed family continues to grow, and I am so excited to be a part of it.
 Win The Day, Joe Vella Greetings, to all who follow The Strength Feed.
 This will be the first installment from the new facility we just opened September 9th.
 It has been a crazy whirlwind of a summer but I am happy to say that we are currently putting the last couple pieces together to provide the best gym in Raleigh for our clients.
 Our open house “pull party” was a huge success and we plan to make this an annual event.
 For those of you that follow us on IG and Facebook, I spent five weeks this summer doing exactly what I prescribed for my clients.
 As most of you know for the continuous goal of building strength, packing on muscle and dropping body fat we coaches recommend to train at least four days a week.
 If your goal is to get leaner we recommend making changes to your diet and adding in additional cardio.
 This can be accomplished in our GPC classes (general physical conditioning).
 As well as our nutrition program ran by Karri Owens.
 So this is where #practicewhatyoupreach came to play.
 I had just finished a powerlifting meet; I was without a program and a little beat up from training.
 I knew I had a lot on my plate leading up to the opening of a new gym and didn’t want to take on the additional stress of a serious powerlifting program.
 The program on the board is made to be accommodating to everyone who walks in the door and joins our strength classes.
 Hence the term customized group training.
 Click on the button below to read more about what I learned from the clients that learn so much from us.
 The first thing about the program I learned is, it is tough.
 I don’t want to dwell into the science behind it but our pressing and pulling volume is very high.
 We also squat a great deal, so I was constantly sore.
 The goal was to complete the workout in an hour, the same amount of time I give the clients.
 This mean I had to cut the weight down a bit or cut the sets down to accommodate for the time allotment given.
 I alternated each day depending on how I felt; if I felt good I would load up the heavy weight and cut a set or two.
 If I was a little sore and the weight wasn’t moving smoothly I dropped weight, completed my sets and spent the extra time I had concentrating on my supplemental lifts.

 The second thing I learned is our client work capacity is through the roof.
 I was astounded how tough it was to get through some of the days.
 The main lift prescribed workload was similar to what I was used to (3x5, 4x7, 5x5 etc.) but with the addition of lots of mobility work and concentric training (sled pushing, pulling shuffles).
 It took a couple weeks for me to adjust.
 You basically don’t rest.
 Lastly, seeing what the clients see through my own eyes really helped me coach better.
 I am able now to change things on the fly much better to accommodate everyone in the classes.
 Each person has different levels of soreness, problem or tight areas and vastly different levels of conditioning which showed itself when I was able to speak and talk things out with them.
 The information I received back from them was able to directly affect my changes to the program because I understood what they were saying.
 The end result was very pleasant.
 I dropped two pounds in 5 weeks as well as getting in lots of mobility work and highlighting movement problems I have myself.
 I was able to find drills and exercises that work to fix those imbalances.
 I also was able to hit some rep PRs during the five weeks.
 Some of those included 405 for 5 low bar squat (I tend to squat high bar and am pretty accomplished at it) 365 for 16 reps on my sumo deadlifts, and 275 close grip for 10 reps on bench.
 These numbers aren’t terribly impressive but felt very good for I am not as accomplished at these movements as I am their counterparts (conventional deadlifts, high bar squats and normal bench).
 I value all my clients and the information they bring to me from their experiences here at The Strength Feed.
-As the days and months of training continue I encourage them to bring to me all the feedback as it will make me a better coach and help me build a better program for all to come.
-Hello Strength Feed members, my name is Sam Miller and I am the Owner of Oracle Nutrition and Adaptive Wellness based in Raleigh, North Carolina.
-I work to improve the performance of individuals while positively impacting their quality of life through health and nutritional science.
-We've all heard from a young age that sleep is an indispensable optimal health and wellness tool.
-Recovery, restoration and overall mental and physical improvement occur during our daily sleep.
-Without enough hours of deep sleep your muscle gains and workout performance will suffer.
-You will also notice the detrimental impact of lack of sleep at work and at school.
-In today's blog I will be giving you some statistics about sleep, the negative effects from lack of sleep and some tips to improve your sleep.
-“Sleep America” polls have evaluated sleep deprivation in the general population:
+As the days and months of training continue I encourage them to bring to me all the feedback as it will make me a better coach and help me build a better program for all to come. |

 AuthorsJoseph Pearson Archives